Mathuv/sq-doc-summary/README.md

     make stop-dev
     ```

-- To run the tests in docker environment:
+- To run the (unit and integration)tests in docker environment:

     ```sh
     make test
     ```

-## Running the unit and integration tests
+## Running the unit and integration tests locally(outside of docker container)

-- Create .env_test using .env_test.sample as a reference.
+- Create .env_test using .env.sample as a reference.

-    Make sure POSTGRES_SERVER is set to the correct value.
+- Update the value of POSTGRES_SERVER with correct postgres server value.
 - Set the environment variables with the following terminal command

     ```sh